 To build on that last bullet, how do we distinguish between generative versus degenerative activities without having to wait for the end result?
 This is particularly important as end results are often far in the distance.
 And it is particularly tricky as we suffer from hindsight bias – we easily side with Einstein and Pasteur as history has proven them right, but would we really have done so at the time?

 To appreciate just how difficult distinguishing between generative versus degenerative activities can be, let’s zero in on Dr. Radisse explaining away the success of Arbois with the idea of luck.
 Radisse’s response seems absurd given how conclusively history has proved him wrong, but how often do each of us cite luck (or other similar excuses posing as explanations) when things go bad for our changemaking efforts?
-It may help us sleep at night, but is really advancing our cause?
+It may help us sleep at night, but is it really advancing our cause?
 As a result of all of this we might be tempted to conclude that it is always a mistake to invoke luck as an answer.
 But then there are the brilliant works of Daniel Kahneman and Nassim Nicolas Taleb that suggest we are foolish to think luck doesn’t play a role in explaining what happens, especially in the situations that changemakers typically find themselves (greater complexity; fewer opportunities for deliberate, repeatable experimentation and learning).
 What is a changemaker to do?

 Distinguishing generative responses from degenerative ones may well be the question for our time (or perhaps any time).
 For now, the start surely must be seeing problems in any theory or status quo as golden opportunities to learn rather than an annoyance to be brushed off.
 Consider how Einstein responds to Eddington’s question in “Einstein and Eddington”: